Posts Tagged ‘Alternate History’

 Tossing the can to the ground, Nick said “Man, if I lived out here….” pointing to the tiny town up the road where they both grew up.
 “Plainfield is small enough as it is, but living out here, that’d drive a person nuts!”

 “Yeah,” Toby agreed.
-His own son was at that age where he was getting restless, wanting more action than any rural town in the Plain States could offer.
-His teenage daughter Lindsey was feeling the same way too.
-Pretty soon, it’d be time for them to go off into the world.
-“Anyway, I’ll dig the rest of this out,” Toby said as he walked back to the min-dozer, trying to keep his mind off the future.
-“Probably have to call the garbage company to haul this shit out.”
+His own son was at that age where he was getting restless, wanting more action than any rural town in the plain states could offer.
+His teenage daughter Lindsey was felt the same way.
+Toby wasn’t ready for this yet, but he knew that pretty soon, it’d be time for them both to go off into the world.
+“Anyway, I’ll dig the rest of this out.”
+Toby said as he walked back to the min-dozer, trying to keep his mind off the future.
+“Probably have to call the garbage company to haul all this shit.”

 The newly exposed pit began to smell as the engine re-started.
 Steel jaws bit into the earth and more waste was scooped into the machine’s metal mouth.
 After digging about two feet in, Toby noticed a patch of denim fall out of the metal jaws and back down to the earth.
 It looked like an ancient pair of overalls, but it appeared they were used to wrap something up.
 He didn’t register Nick giving a startled look into the pit, but he did notice him fall backwards as he undid the brass button on the overalls, unwrapping their contents and exposing them to the humid air.